DramanSalif/OKCupid-Date-A-Scientist/README.md

 # OKCupid-Date-A-Scientist

- A group project for Codecademy's Datascience-ML program
+This is a group project for Codecademy's Datascience-ML program